microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/v1.0/docs/Microsoft.Graph.Identity.SignIns.md

 ### [Remove-MgPolicyCrossTenantAccessPolicyPartner](Remove-MgPolicyCrossTenantAccessPolicyPartner.md)
 Delete a partner-specific configuration in a cross-tenant access policy.
 If a configuration includes a user synchronization policy, you must first delete the user synchronization policy before you can delete the partner-specific configuration.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization](Remove-MgPolicyCrossTenantAccessPolicyPartnerIdentitySynchronization.md)
 Delete the user synchronization policy for a partner-specific configuration.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgPolicyDefaultAppManagementPolicy](Remove-MgPolicyDefaultAppManagementPolicy.md)
 Delete navigation property defaultAppManagementPolicy for policies

 ### [Remove-MgPolicyFeatureRolloutPolicy](Remove-MgPolicyFeatureRolloutPolicy.md)
 Delete a featureRolloutPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgPolicyFeatureRolloutPolicyApplyToByRef](Remove-MgPolicyFeatureRolloutPolicyApplyToByRef.md)
 Remove an appliesTo on a featureRolloutPolicy object to remove the directoryObject from feature rollout.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgPolicyHomeRealmDiscoveryPolicy](Remove-MgPolicyHomeRealmDiscoveryPolicy.md)
 Delete a homeRealmDiscoveryPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgPolicyIdentitySecurityDefaultEnforcementPolicy](Remove-MgPolicyIdentitySecurityDefaultEnforcementPolicy.md)
 Delete navigation property identitySecurityDefaultsEnforcementPolicy for policies

 ### [Remove-MgPolicyPermissionGrantPolicy](Remove-MgPolicyPermissionGrantPolicy.md)
 Delete a permissionGrantPolicy object.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgPolicyPermissionGrantPolicyExclude](Remove-MgPolicyPermissionGrantPolicyExclude.md)
 Deletes a permissionGrantConditionSet from the excludes collection of a permissionGrantPolicy.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgPolicyPermissionGrantPolicyInclude](Remove-MgPolicyPermissionGrantPolicyInclude.md)
 Deletes a permissionGrantConditionSet from the includes collection of a permissionGrantPolicy.
-This API is available in the following national cloud deployments.
+This API is supported in the following national cloud deployments.

 ### [Remove-MgPolicyRoleManagementPolicy](Remove-MgPolicyRoleManagementPolicy.md)
 Delete navigation property roleManagementPolicies for policies